alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 ### Language

 The Elastiknn plugin implementation is about 60% Scala and 40% Java.
-Scala is a JVM-based language, meaning you can call Java code from Scala, call Scala code from Java (with some limitations), and bundle Scala and Java sources in a single JAR.
+Scala is a JVM-based language, meaning you can call Java code from Scala, call Scala code from Java (with some limitations), and provide Scala and Java sources in a single JAR.
 I find Scala to be a more expressive and productive language,[^scala-example-1] however its abstractions are not always free.
 I use Scala in all the places where the need for productive abstraction and type-safety exceeds the need for speed.[^scala-example-2]
 I use Java to implement the CPU-bound similarity models and Lucene queries.[^note-scala-java]